 Visitors are requested to dispose of their rubbish carefully at the designated recycling and rubbish points located in the Solstice Car Park and at Stonehenge.
 Clear recycling bags will also be handed out on arrival..
 Please do not drop litter - bag and bin your rubbish so the recycling team can gather them up.
 It is a very sensitive landscape and still used by local farmers so please respect their crops and livestock.

 There are authorised catering facilities on the site and some personal food and drink is allowed to be brought onto the site.
 Please bring them in a small bag – large rucksacks are not permitted.
 Glass is not permitted and will be confiscated – many people walk barefoot and the livestock graze in the area throughout the year.
-A small amount of alcohol is permitted on the site amounting to no more than one bottle of wine, or 4 500ml cans of beer or cider.
+Alcohol is no longer allowed.
 Please note consumption of alcohol on the coach is not permitted.
 Due to the large numbers of people who attend the vent, naked flames are strictly forbidden.
 Small ground sheets and blankets are allowed.
 We also recommend bringing warm clothing, sensible footwear and a small umbrella if rain is forecast.

 *Due to the nature of this special event, we cannot guarantee exact arrival or departure times from Stonehenge so all timings are approximate.